 But despite unarmed killings by police representing 0.1% of all homicides, that’s the dominant threat to “black skin” that protestors on the left keep focusing on, and corporations keep echoing in social justice advertising.
 The “anti-black violence” by police that permeates our country, leading to the blocking of highways and burning of police departments, is really just 1 out of 1,000 of U.S. homicides.
-Interracial violence is also one-sided, favoring blacks and disfavoring whites.
-Yes, actual white supremacist racists get it wrong, but media blunders to explain.
+Interracial violence is also one-sided, favoring blacks and disfavoring whites, which upends all anti-racist rhetoric by activists (and celebrities) who say “We’re literally hunted every day.”
+Yes, actual white supremacist racists exaggerate this reality — indeed, most violence takes place within racial and ethnic groups — but predictably media blunders to explain.

 You know that’s insane.
 You know that’s 100% obfuscation and projection.